netmet1/constellation_nodectl/README.md

                         * this should only be done by advanced users during troubleshooting or genesis block creation! *

+    -cls clear_logs | - clear logs older than 7 or 30 days, or all logs

     -csc check_source_connection | - checks the debug api for peer on both the node that the edge initially joined to and the edge node and reports back status